Ali-khn/C-3-Framework/README.md

 ### Testing

 We only provide an example to test the model on the test set.
 You may need to modify it to test your own models.
+- I have provided my results in the "/exp" directory.( just as a sample.
+The training epoch is 11 and the results are on two Shanghai Tech_part_B test images.)

 ### Pretrained Models on GCC